er2off/love-loader/readme.md

 # LibLL

-Love Loader from v2.0 includes library to simplify creating custom interfaces.
+Love Loader from 2.0 includes backend API to simplify creating custom skins.
-It is like a backend for Love Loader.

 It have not so many functions and fields: